The Troubles in Ulster (1920–1922): Belfast's Bloody Sunday

-The Troubles in Ulster
+Troubles Elsewhere in Ulster

 During this time period violence occurred in all nine counties of Ulster.
-Outside of the major cities/towns many attacks occurred in smaller/rural communities but were mostly limited to attacks on RIC barracks, ambushes, sniping and raids for weapons.
-Some large-scale attacks did occur often involving up to 200 IRA members.
-On 9 May 1920 approximately 200 IRA volunteers under Frank Aiken attacked the RIC barracks in Newtownhamilton, County Armagh.
+Outside of the major cities/towns many attacks occurred in smaller/rural communities and were mostly limited to attacks on RIC barracks, ambushes, sniping and raids for weapons.
+Some large-scale attacks did occur, often involving up to 200 IRA members.
+On 9 May 1920 approximately 200 IRA volunteers under the command of Armagh native Frank Aiken (Officer Commanding 4th Northern Division) attacked the RIC barracks in Newtownhamilton, County Armagh.
 After a two-hour firefight, the IRA breached the barracks wall with explosives and stormed the building.

 Another large scale battle took place on 1 June 1920 when at least 200 IRA volunteers led by Roger McCorley attacked the RIC barracks in Crossgar, County Down.
 They opened fire on the building, wounding two officers, and attempted to breach the walls with explosives before withdrawing.
-In early 1921 western Donegal had seasoned Volunteers under the command of Peadar O'Donnell.
+In early 1921, western Donegal had seasoned Volunteers under the command of Peadar O'Donnell.
 During this time the west Donegal Flying Column was responsible for numerous successful attacks on RIC barracks and troop train ambushes.
-On 12 January 1921 the column attacked a train carrying troops with multiple military deaths reported.
+On 12 January 1921, the column attacked a train carrying troops with multiple military deaths reported.

-Attacks and reprisals were common – on 25 October 1920 (after a successful raid for arms/ammunition took place at the RIC barracks in Tempo, County Fermanagh) a RIC officer was seriously wounded.
+Attacks and reprisals were common.
+On 25 October 1920 (after a successful raid for arms/ammunition took place at the RIC barracks in Tempo, County Fermanagh), a RIC officer was seriously wounded.
 Several hours later members of the UVF fired into a group of civilians in Tempo, killing one and wounding another.
 On 22 February 1921 in the small town of Mountcharles, County Donegal, the IRA attacked a mixed patrol of military and police, one RIC officer was killed and a soldier was wounded during a 30 minute exchange of gunfire.
-Later that day police and Black and Tans in Donegal town fired shots into buildings, destroyed shops and licensed premises.
+Later that day, police and Black and Tans in Donegal town fired shots into buildings, destroyed shops and licensed premises.
 After midnight a mixed force of RIC, Black and Tans, USC and military returned to Mountcharles destroying businesses and setting fire to homes.
 That night one woman was shot and killed in Mountcharles.
-On March 22 1921, in retaliation for the burning of Catholic owned homes in Rosslea, County Fermanagh (21 February 1921) two members of the USC were shot dead.
+On 22 March 1921, in retaliation for the burning of Catholic owned homes in Rosslea, County Fermanagh (21 February 1921) two members of the USC were shot dead.
 The IRA also conducted widespread attacks on Protestant owned homes in Rosslea, burning at least two to the ground and damaging many others.
 The following month, the IRA attacked the homes of up to sixteen Special Constables in the Rosslea district, killing three and wounding several others.